-St Anton is the western extremity of the Tirol, at the foot of the road up to the Arlberg pass.
+The resort sits at the western extremity of the Tirol, at the foot of the road up to the Arlberg pass.
 It is at one end of a lift network that spreads across to St Christoph and over the pass to Stuben.
-These two tiny villages are described at the end of the chapter.

-However, the Arlberg finally ‘closed the gap’, with the new Flexenbahn in 2016/17 .
+The Arlberg ski area ‘closed the gap’, with the new Flexenbahn cable car in 2016/17 .
 Four new lifts have linked Stuben on the St Anton side, to Zürs on the Lech side – all of which are high-tech 10-seat gondolas.
 This means that the Ski Arlberg area isn’t only the largest interconnected ski area in Austria, with 305km of slopes and 87 lifts (not forgetting the 200km of off piste), but it also enters the top 10 largest in the world.
 The new lifts make all points of the snowy Arlberg region quick and easy to access, and also cut the number of buses running between the resorts – a significant environmental benefit.
 With all this terrain to explore, take advantage of our Instructor Led Guiding service to find those lesser known gems.